BitcoinFiles/bitcoinfiles-sdk/README.md

     */
 ```

 ### Verify Author Identity

 *Verify the Author Identity of an array of OP_RETURN fields*

+Note: You must provide the addresses that you expect the OP_RETURN to be signed by.
+If you want to auto-detect then use `detectAndVerifyAuthorIdentity` below.

 ```javascript
 var opReturnFields = [